doble196/Blockchain_Wallets/README.md

 ## Step 4: Add Relevant User Inputs to the Streamlit Interface
-`Code additional input areas for the user interface of your Streamlit application`.
+Code additional input areas for the user interface of your Streamlit application.
 Create these input areas to capture the sender, receiver, and amount for each transaction that you’ll store in the Block record.
 To do so, complete the following steps:

    * Delete the input_data variable from the Streamlit interface.